 The Gentilly reactor uses normal light water as a coolant and the reactor is designed to boil the water in the reactor (BLW).
-The average exit quality for the core is 16.5% wt% steam.
+The average exit quality for the core is 16.5 wt% steam.

-Because organic coolants can be operated at higher temperatures than water and at moderate pressure, they are being developed for future reactors.
+Because organic coolants can be operated at higher temperatures than water while at lower pressures, they are being developed for future reactors.
 WR-1 test reactor at Whiteshell, Manitoba, is cooled by this fluid (HB-40).
-This higher temperature of the coolant will allow higher overall station thermal efficiency, 39% Vs 29%.
+This higher temperature of the coolant will allow higher overall station thermal efficiency.
 A comparable station would discharge about a third less heat in its cooling water than a PHW per unit of energy generated.

-Liquid metals and molten salt coolants were investigated for a short time for future use but have been discontinued so we can concentrate our limited effort on boiling water and organics.
+Liquid metals and molten salt coolants were investigated for a short time for future use but these studies have been discontinued so we can concentrate our limited effort on boiling water and organics.